Annual DOT Inspection (Ultimate Guide)

 You can also grab a blank DOT Annual Inspector Qualification form here.

-They’re really big on “if you didn’t document it or can’t prove it, then it didn’t happen”.
-The FMCSA and State DOT officers are huge sticklers about DOT maintenance record requirements!
+The FMCSA and their state law enforcement partners are really big on “if you didn’t document it or can’t prove it, then it didn’t happen”.

 DOT Annual Inspection Sticker Requirements